jhaumont/enter-the-daggerverse/runbooks/english/07-use-module-from-daggervers-with-dagger-shell.md

 To install a Dagger module, first init Dagger env in `hello-sh` folder:
 ```
 # To install module, we need SDK.
-Bug will be fix soon
+It's a bug and willl be fixed soon
 dagger init --sdk=go --source=./dagger
 ```